-The ABMI is a not-for-profit, non-regulatory, arms-length Institute that uses a federated and distributed service model, delivered jointly by the University of Alberta, the Royal Alberta Museum, and InnoTech Alberta.
+The ABMI is a not-for-profit, non-regulatory, arms-length Institute that uses a federated and distributed service model, delivered jointly by the University of Alberta, and InnoTech Alberta.

 As a non-profit, legal entity registered under the Alberta Societies Act, the ABMI has a distinct and independent corporate identity with a transparent governance structure.
 The ABMI is member based and currently has 13 members who appoint a Board of Directors to oversee and lead the operations.
 The Board recruits an Executive Director.
 In addition, the External International Science Committee and the Corporate Auditor report directly to the Board.

 - Alberta-Pacific Forest Industries Inc.

 - Nature Conservancy of Canada